BioMolecularPhysicsGroup-UNCC/MachineLearning/NN_gene_prediction/readme.txt

 Neurons_per_layer: use this to describe the NN architecture once it is saved

-Training_fraction: must be of the form "pxx" where xx is an integer which specifies the positive_fraction used in the training set
+Training_fraction: must be of the form "pxx" where xx is an integer which specifies the positive fraction used in the training set.
+EXAMPLE: p50 means 50% of training samples are coding.

 window_size: must match the window size previously used by Generate_sensor_data.py